Therefore, I was puzzled by the following question:

 I was interested in getting the bigger picture, so I looked closely into the claims made by JAIN SLEE vendors and found some interesting (and puzzling) things that I would like to share with you:

-1. Off-the-shelf services that are network agnostic: First, I found out that vendors of application servers based on JAIN SLEE claim that all their services run instantly on any network.
+First, I found out that vendors of application servers based on JAIN SLEE claim that all their services run instantly on any network.
 However, I have to admit that I could not fully wrap my head around this one.
 To the best of my knowledge, telco networks are inherently highly proprietary and are changing more and more rapidly.
 Therefore, wouldn’t you agree with me that this makes it hard to believe that services programmed in JAIN SLEE would work in any network instantly and without adaptation?
 Does that sound right to you?.

-2. Carriers can break free of vendor lock-in: Quite often, it is claimed that with a JAIN SLEE platform carriers can save money by buying new services and programming capacity on the open market, and in addition, they can ask anyone when it is necessary to make changes once the service has been programmed.
+Quite often, it is claimed that with a JAIN SLEE platform carriers can save money by buying new services and programming capacity on the open market, and in addition, they can ask anyone when it is necessary to make changes once the service has been programmed.

 This is clear as mud, right?
 I do not think it is that easy.
 To the best of my knowledge — and almost every software engineer I have talked to agreed — JAIN SLEE services are based on a really complicated language: JAVA.
 It is hard to understand how a sophisticated service programmed in JAIN SLEE would be easily and practically maintainable by anyone other than the original author.